mendix/hybrid-app-template/README.md

 Bear in mind that this config allows http requests and it shouldn't be in your production build.

+### No installed build tools found.
+Install the Android build tools version 19.1.0 or higher.
+Even when Android Studio is installed, you might need to install to build tools separately

+1. Launch Android Studio.
+Then go to *Preferences -> Appearance & Behavior -> System SEttings -> Android SDK*.
+You will find `Android SDK Location`.
+For example `/Users/${user_name}/Library/Android/sdk`.

+2. Go to `SDK tools` tab and check `show package details`. `Android SDK build tools` will be there.
+Please make sure Android SDK build tools 19.1.0 or higher is installed.

+3. (For iOS) Edit .bash_profile, and set ANDROID_HOME as "Android SDK Location" which you found in the Android Studio.
+    ```
+    ANDROID_HOME=/Users/${user_name}/Library/Android/sdk
+    export PATH=${PATH}:$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools
+    ```

 ### Adding iOS platform fails

 When building your app locally, you should add the platforms of your choosing by running: